 - Wash down the front door and touch up any paint chips

 - Check all smoke alarms

 - Treat the wooden decking (luckily this is an annual task as I dread doing this)

 - Clean the car inside and out, check oil, washer fluid, tyres etc

-This is actually not my full list and there is a lot more jobs on my cleaning list but I thought I’d list my essentials for you.
+This is actually not my full list, and there are a lot more jobs on my cleaning list, but I thought I’d list my essentials for you.

-This may seem a bit unrelated to Feng Shui but a tidy home is actually one of the most vital parts in Feng Shui.
-Imagine that your house is a human body, the windows are the eyes, nose and ears of the home, the front door is the mouth… You wouldnt let dirt accumulate around your mouth or eyes as this would bring bad things in to your body so you should not let this happen in your home.
+This may seem a bit unrelated to Feng Shui, but a tidy home is one of the most vital parts in Feng Shui.
+Imagine that your house is a human body; the windows are the eyes, nose and ears of the home, the front door is the mouth.
+You wouldnt let dirt accumulate around your mouth or eyes as this would bring bad things in to your body so you should not let this happen in your home.

 I have written some tips below to help make sure you use Feng Shui and cleaning together to create a great balance in your home.
 It would be great to know your ideas and suggestions when it comes to cleaning so I can add them to this document.